HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     **New features**

+    - Domino REST API Administrators can now create a support package from either the **Management console** or by using specific console commands on the Domino console.
+The support package is a collection of files that can help the support team to better identify, troubleshoot, and resolve encountered issues.
+For more information, see [Create support package](../howto/management/supportpackage.md).
+    - Added the console command `tell restapi support` for creating a support package and `tell restapi support -includensf` for creating a support package that includes the `KeepConfig.nsf` when executed on the Domino console.
     - Added the console command `tell restapi refresh` that refreshes Domino REST API to implement a new configuration when executed on the Domino console.
     - Added the **Prevent Design Refresh** toggle in the **Admin UI** to flag the schema written to the database, so the Domino design task won't replace or delete the schema.
 For more information, see [Edit a schema](../references/usingwebui/schemaui.md#edit-a-schema).
     - Added the **Required** toggle in the **Field Setting** under **Schema Management** of the **Admin UI** to mark a field as a required field.